kylephillips/simple-locator/readme.txt

 == Changelog ==

+= 2.0.4 =
+* Fixes JS bugs when multiple maps Javascript options are specified

 = 2.0.3 =
 * Adds marker clustering option, with optional setting to pass in custom Google Maps Renderer object
 * Fixes bug that prevented taxonomy filters from applying in location searches